 - Over $100: Budget this much for a premium camping sleeping pad made from high-quality and durable materials.
 The products here offer unparalleled comfort and have non-slip characteristics.
 Most come with extra features, such as pillows and repair kits.

 R-Value & Insulation

 The R-value is a measure of the pads capacity to resist the flow of heat.
 A pad with a higher R-value will offer you better protection from cold surfaces.
-Most manufacturers will indicate the R-value or the heat range, and you can use the value to gauge the suitability of the pad depending on climatic conditions of your camping area.
+Most manufacturers will indicate the R-value or the heat range, and you can use the value to gauge the suitability of the pad depending on the climatic conditions of your camping area.